Business Excellence Program

 BUSX 301 BUSINESS COMMUNICATIONS (4)

-Seminar designed to enable students to gain the written and oral communication skills needed in professional business situations.
+Seminar designed to enable students to gain the written and oral communication skills needed in professional business situations and to develop and practice important skills for workplace success.
 Requires grade of C or better to fulfill Core requirement.
-Prerequisites: a grade of C (2.0) or higher in ENGL 102 or ENGL 190 and ECON 202; junior/senior status.
+Prerequisites: a grade of C (2.0) or higher in ENGL 102 or ENGL 190, or equivalent; ECON 202; junior/senior status.
 Core: Advanced Writing Seminar.

 BUSX 460 PROFESSIONAL EXPERIENCE (3)

 Application of business knowledge, skills, and attitudes (KSA's) through professional responsibilities in employment, internship, or comparable experience.
-Prerequisites: senior status, completion of BUSX 301, MNGT 361, MKTG 341, and FIN 331, successful completion of an information session (milestone); internship approval.
+Prerequisites: BUSX 301, FIN 331, MKTG 341, MNGT 361; and senior major standing; enrollment is conditional pending internship approval.

 Senior Lecturer: Quincey Johnson (Legal Studies)